pdjr-signalk-plugins/range-monitor/readme/usage.md

 An example message text might be "${vessel}: ${path} is ${test} ${threshold} (currently ${value})".

+__Path prefix__
+A notification path component which will be inserted after the "notifications." root and before the value of _Monitored path_.
+This allows semantic classification of notifications and supports overlapping notifications on the same monitored path.
+Default is "none" which places notifications directly under the "notifications." root.

 __Low threshold__
 An optional numerical value which sets the lower threshold against which the monitored path value will be compared.